UBC-Thunderbots/mobile-gamepad/README.md

 Both these changes are tracked in this commit: [e3b983f88810d9ac5624d4c8eff1b04d0cc4f62e](https://github.com/UBC-Thunderbots/mobile-gamepad/commit/e3b983f88810d9ac5624d4c8eff1b04d0cc4f62e)

-We also changed the server.js to index.js so that we can use `nar create --executable`
+We also changed the server.js to index.js so that we can create a package

-Instructions on how to create a new binary:
+Instructions on how to create a new package:

 ~~~
-npm install
+sudo npm install -g bundle-deps
-# make your changes
+bundle-deps
-nar create --executable
+npm pack
 ~~~

 Mobile Universal Gamepad for RetroPie (http://mobilegamepad.net/)